bajtos/bajtos.github.io/content/posts/2023-12-optimising-spark-memory-usage.md

 Here comes the issue: as the Station node network grows, so does the number of measurements submitted each round.
 In early December 2023, we were evaluating more than 1.5 million measurements every round.
-Each measurement had around 600 bytes; we had to process 900MB of raw data every round.
+Each measurement had around 600 bytes; we had to process 900MB of raw data at once.

 We implemented spark-evaluate to keep all data in memory because it was the fastest way to ship a working version.
 As we watched the network grow, every now and then, we would receive an email from